FIRE AND RESCUE NSW

 02 9265 2999

-Fire and Rescue NSW’s purpose is to make the community safe by protecting the irreplaceable.
-Our mission and our capabilities extend far beyond fire.
-We respond to car accidents, urban rescue, hazardous materials incidents, humanitarian relief, natural disasters and environmental protection.
-We prioritise life and help to reduce risk through prevention and education initiatives.
+Fire and Rescue NSW is one of the world’s largest urban fire and rescue services and is the busiest in Australia.
+Our 7,000 firefighters are some of the most highly trained in the world with capabilities that extend far beyond fire.
+From urban search and rescue, emergency medical care and humanitarian relief to car crashes, hazardous materials incidents, and environmental protection – our purpose is to protect the irreplaceable by being prepared for anything.
+We prioritise life and help reduce risk and build resilience in our communities through prevention and education initiatives.
 We operate seamlessly and co-operatively with other emergency services, not just in Australia, but around the world.

 MARINE RESCUE NSW

 NSW Headquarters Building 1, 202 Nicholson Parade, Cronulla NSW 2230

 Marine Rescue NSW saves lives on the water.
 More than 3,000 volunteer members of 45 units watch over boaters on the NSW coastline from Point Danger to Eden, inland on the high-risk Alpine Lakes and Murray River at Moama and now on Lord Howe Island.
 Our volunteers respond to emergencies around the clock, in hazardous weather and sea conditions and monitor marine radio 24/7 for distress calls to ensure boaters in trouble get help fast.
 In 2019-20, our crews launched 2,540 missions, returning almost 6,000 boaters safely to shore.
 Over the past 18 months, our volunteers have demonstrated their resilience, versatility and commitment to serving our community, maintaining their core services throughout the COVID-19 pandemic and stepping up to support SES operations in response to the March 2021 flood crisis.

 3 Narabang Way | PO Box 307 | Belrose NSW 2085